kotalco/kotal-helm-chart/README.md

 Once Helm has been set up correctly, add the repo as follows:

     helm repo add kotal https://kotalco.github.io/kotal-helm-chart

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo kotal` to see the charts.

 To install the kotal chart:

-    helm install my-kotal kotal/kotal-helm-chart
+    helm install kotal kotal/kotal

 To uninstall the chart:

-    helm delete my-kotal
+    helm delete kotal